Caesarsage/OSS-Contribution-Beginer/README.md

 Make 4 PR and get a gift from hacktoberfest
 ## BIO DETAILS PROJECT 💻

-Now that you are here Use the link below to learn in details how to contribute to this project Fork the repository
+Now that you are here Use the simple steps or link below to learn in details how to contribute to this project
+- Fork the repository
-Clone the repository
+- Clone the repository
-Addd your details below
+- Add your details below
-Push and Make a PR
+- Push and Make a PR

-Remeber to Register first on hacktoberfest website.
+## Remeber to Register first on hacktoberfest website.

 Read more - [click me](https://caesarsage.hashnode.dev/practical-collaborative-strategy-for-teams-and-open-source-enthusiasts-with-git)! 🖱️